Logansport, Indiana: Education

-Despite also having Felix the Cat as their official mascot (which is considered as Indiana's oldest recognized mascot) and de facto logo throughout academic and athletic programs, the moniker of Logansport High School's athletic teams is the Loganberries, which is a pun on the city's name vis a vis the loganberry hybrid of a blackberry and a red raspberry.
+Despite also having Felix the Cat as their official mascot (which is considered as Indiana's oldest recognized mascot) and de facto logo throughout academic and athletic programs, the moniker of Logansport High School's athletic teams is the Berries, which is a pun on the city's name vis a vis the loganberry hybrid of a blackberry and a red raspberry.
 The basketball gymnasium at Logansport High School furthers the pun by being officially named the Berry Bowl.
 The Berry Bowl is connected through the school to the McHale Performing Arts Center which overlooks the adjacent courtyard and entrance hall.

+A portion of the city in the southeast is in Lewis Cass Schools.

 The town is home to two institutions of higher learning, a regional campus of Indiana's Ivy Tech community college that offers associates, and certification, as well as a satellite campus of Trine University offering associates, bachelors, and master's degrees.

 Logansport has a public library, a branch of the Cass County Public Library.